NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 - Sign up for internet banking account alerts.
 Alerts allow you to receive email and text notifications of important account and security related activities and messages.

-- Shred all account statements and any other documents with personal data on it before throwing them in the trash.
+- Shred all account statements and any other documents containing personal data on it before throwing them in the trash.

 Remember: WesBanco Bank will never contact you via unsolicited phone calls, emails, text messages, or over any other mediums to request your online banking credentials or personal information.
 As your bank, we already have that information on file and will therefore never request such information.
 If you ever question the legitimacy of a request for your information, you should contact the bank on your own to verify the request.